Why Is Warren Buffett Selling So Much Stock?

 Why is Warren Buffett selling Apple (AAPL), Bank of America (BAC) and so many other of Berkshire Hathaway's (BRK.B) biggest holdings?
 Is the Oracle of Omaha calling a market top?
 After all, Berkshire also stopped buying back its own stock in the most recent quarter.

 For some folks, these are highly disquieting developments.
-When one of the greatest investors of all time is selling massive amounts of stock in some of his favorite names, it's understandable if folks believe they would feel better about it if only they knew why.
+When one of the greatest investors of all time is selling massive amounts of stock in some of his favorite names, it's understandable if people believe they would feel better about it if only they knew why.

 First things first, however.
 Buffett took pains to explain to Berkshire shareholders at their annual meeting in May that the iPhone maker is still, er, the Apple of his eye.
 (It would have been embarrassing not to, considering Apple CEO Tim Cook attended the event in person.)